background image

 Our Master de Acceso internship takes place over an academic year.
 The internship will support your registration for the mandatory traineeship to qualify for the bar exam in Spain.

-During the internship, you’ll:
+During the internship, you will:

-• Be part of an international early careers community full of talented colleagues who’ll become part of your global network.
+• be part of an international early careers community full of talented colleagues who’ll become part of your global network;

 What do we look for?

-• Commercial awareness with an interest in legal and business news.
+• have an interest in international law and business;

 Am I eligible?